LcncRoot/aws-kubernetes-infra/README.md

 # Kubernetes Cluster Autoscaler Setup

-This guide provides step-by-step instructions to validate your Kubernetes cluster, set up Helm, deploy the Cluster Autoscaler, and simulate a load test to trigger autoscaling.
+Validate your Kubernetes cluster, set up Helm, deploy the Cluster Autoscaler, and simulate a load test to trigger autoscaling.

 ---

 ## 1. Cluster Validation

-Ensure your cluster is healthy and all system pods are running.
+Ensure cluster is healthy and all system pods are running.

 ```bash
 # List all nodes